appsmithorg/appsmith-docs/website/docs/reference/widgets/image.md

 *Options:*

 - **Contain**: The image keeps its aspect ratio, but is resized to fit within the widget dimension.
-- **Cover**: The image keeps its aspect ratio and fills the widget dimension, that means the image is clipped to fill the widget.
+- **Cover**: The image keeps its aspect ratio and fills the widget dimension, which means the image is clipped to fill the widget.
 - **Auto**: The image retains its original dimensions.

 With **JS** enabled, accepts string values `auto`, `cover`, or `contain`.
 See CSS [object-fit](https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit) for reference on these behaviors.